Voting in Switzerland

 Voting in Switzerland (called votation) is the process by which Swiss citizens make decisions about governance and elect officials.
 The history of voting rights in Switzerland mirrors the complexity of the nation itself.
 The polling stations are opened on Saturdays and Sunday mornings but most people vote by post in advance.
 At noon on Sunday (Abstimmungssonntag in German, Dimanche de votation in French), voting ends and the results are usually known during the afternoon.

-Switzerland's voting system is unique among modern democratic nations in that Switzerland practices direct democracy in parallel with representative democracy, which is why the Swiss system is known as a semi-direct democracy.
+Switzerland's voting system is unique among modern democratic nations in that Switzerland practises direct democracy in parallel with representative democracy, which is why the Swiss system is known as a semi-direct democracy.
 Direct democracy allows any citizen to challenge any law approved by the parliament or, at any time, propose a modification of the federal Constitution.
 In addition, in most cantons all votes are cast using paper ballots that are manually counted.
 At the federal level, voting can be organised for: